 In the lecture, we derived the dispersion of the vibrational modes of a chain of identical atoms connected by identical springs.
 Here, we repeat this important derivation.
 Furthermore, we calculate group velocity and density of states.
 Finally, we study how to construct the density of states graphically, using a slightly more complex dispersion relation.

-- From the group velocity, calculate the density of states \(g(\omega)\).
+and sketch it. - From the group velocity, calculate the density of states

 Exercise 2*: Calculating the electronic band structure of a monatomic chain with both nearest- and next-nearest neighbour hoppings¶